 - Step 2: Include all the necessary info, including research and potential interviews

 - Step 3: Find the right editor to query

 - Step 4: Introduce yourself and send your pitch

 Pitching is a skill in and of itself, but it boils down to these steps.

 Finding work as a new writer can sometimes feel impossible.
 The good news is, for most writers, overcoming the initial hurdle is the hardest part.
 Once you get that first gig, you feel like you’ve cracked the code.
-It gets easier from there.
+Finding work can be an ongoing challenge, but it gets easier from there.